2018 Anchorage earthquake

 On November 30, 2018, at 8:29 a.m.
-AKST (17:29 UTC), a magnitude 7.1 earthquake hit Anchorage in South Central Alaska.
+AKST (17:29 UTC), a magnitude 7.1 earthquake hit Anchorage in Southcentral Alaska.
 The earthquake's epicenter was near Point Mackenzie, about 10 mi north of Anchorage, and occurred at a depth of 29 mi.
 It was followed six minutes later by a magnitude 5.7 aftershock centered 2.5 mi north-northwest of the municipality.
 The earthquake could be felt as far away as Fairbanks.

 The National Tsunami Warning Center—itself located inside the quake zone, in Palmer, Alaska, 42 mi northeast of Anchorage—issued tsunami warnings for nearby coastal areas, including Cook Inlet and the Kenai Peninsula, but they were lifted shortly after.

 Tectonic setting

-Southern Alaska lies at the eastern end of the Aleutian Trench, where the Pacific Plate is subducting beneath the North American Plate.
+Southern Alaska lies at the eastern end of the Aleutian Trench, where the Pacific plate is subducting beneath the North American plate.
 Near Anchorage, the plates are converging at a rate of 57 mm per year.
 The region has experienced severe earthquakes in the past, including several megathrust earthquakes.
 The 1964 earthquake, with a magnitude of 9.2, was the largest earthquake in American history and the second largest to ever be recorded anywhere in the world.
 Though earthquakes are common in Alaska, they often occur out at sea.
 This earthquake is more similar to the 2001 Nisqually earthquake located near Tacoma, Washington, than to the 1964 megathrust earthquake.

 Earthquake

 The earthquake had a magnitude of 7.1 on the moment magnitude scale using a centroid moment tensor inversion of the W-phase.
 The focal mechanism shows that the earthquake was a result of normal faulting.
 A fault dipping at 29° towards the east gives the best match to the observed seismic waveforms.
-The depth and mechanism are consistent with faulting within the down-going Pacific Plate.
-This implies that the earthquake was an intraslab earthquake within that plate, rather than at the plate boundary between the Pacific and North American Plates beneath the Anchorage area.
+The depth and mechanism are consistent with faulting within the down-going Pacific plate.
+This implies that the earthquake was an intraslab earthquake within that plate, rather than at the plate boundary between the Pacific and North American plates beneath the Anchorage area.
 This is a different mechanism than megathrust faults in the region, which do occur on the plate boundary itself.
-This faulting in the Pacific Plate is caused by downward bending while the plate is being forced under Alaska.
+This faulting in the Pacific plate is caused by downward bending while the plate is being forced under Alaska.